Can Vision-Language Models Count? A Synthetic Benchmark and Analysis of Attention-Based Interventions: Results

-This minor instability is dwarfed by the catastrophic failure in the \texttt{object texture} task.
-Here, the baseline prompt (P1: ``Count... objects") is optimal (Kimi MRCE $0.076 \pm 0.015$).
-P1 succeeds because its very generality allows the model to deploy its most robust internal detector, bypassing the ``cognitive sink" that \textit{any} specific semantic cue (whether \texttt{texture}, \texttt{color}, or \texttt{shape}) creates in this task.
+P1 (the simplest, most general prompt) succeeds because its very generality allows the model to deploy its most robust internal detector, bypassing the ``cognitive sink" that \textit{any} specific semantic cue (whether \texttt{texture}, \texttt{color}, or \texttt{shape}) creates in this task.
 We have direct visual evidence for this ``sink" in Figure \ref{fig:att_heatmap_texture_prompt5} when \texttt{shape} is added in P5 (\texttt{color}+\texttt{texture}+\texttt{shape}), attention overlays confirm the model's attention to the object's shape is absent, suppressed by the cognitive load of processing \texttt{texture} and \texttt{color}.

-This paradox resolves when the prompt enables a ``Segment-then-Filter" strategy, as seen in the \texttt{background texture} task.
-Here, the P1 baseline fails (Kimi MRCE $0.452 $), but a simple target prompt (P2: ``white objects") makes segmentation easy and recovers all performance ($\Delta$MRCE=$-0.355$).
-With segmentation load reduced, cognitive resources are freed for contextual filtering.
-Qwen32b demonstrates this capability, showing significant improvement when adding the compositional background filter (P2 $\rightarrow$ P5: $\Delta$MRCE = $-0.061$; $\Delta$Accuracy $=0.06$).

-These findings collectively indicate that the utility of prompt specificity is highly context-dependent.
-Specificity aids performance when it simplifies the primary visual segmentation task, but becomes detrimental when it introduces multi-cue processing demands that exceed the model’s cognitive capacity.